Face Scrubs: Everything You Need to Know

 No matter your skin type, you can use a gentle scrub once or twice a day or as needed, based on personal preference.
 During the day, you can just use it as your sole cleanser; at night, you can use it as part of double cleansing, before or after your favorite traditional cleanser.
 After rinsing and patting skin dry with a towel, proceed with the rest of your skin care routine.

-How are face scrubs different from leave-on AHA and BHA exfoliants?
+How are face scrubs different from leave-on exfoliants?

 Scrubs and AHA or BHA exfoliants have completely different benefits and work in very different ways.
 Scrubs simply refine the very surface of skin, they cannot remove the thick, built-up layers of dead skin that result from sun damage or a misbehaving pore lining.
 Scrubs also can’t diminish white bumps or other blemishes like leave-on exfoliants can.